mit-pdos/sigmaos/cpython3.11/Doc/library/faulthandler.rst

    Dump the tracebacks of all threads, after a timeout of *timeout* seconds, or every *timeout* seconds if *repeat* is ``True``.
-If *exit* is ``True``, call :c:func:`!_exit` with status=1 after dumping the tracebacks.
-(Note :c:func:`!_exit` exits the process immediately, which means it doesn't do any cleanup like flushing file buffers.)
+If *exit* is ``True``, call :c:func:`_exit` with status=1 after dumping the tracebacks.
+(Note :c:func:`_exit` exits the process immediately, which means it doesn't do any cleanup like flushing file buffers.)
 If the function is called twice, the new call replaces previous parameters and resets the timeout.
 The timer has a sub-second resolution.